Volleyball Centerline Violation

 What is a centerline violation in volleyball?

 In volleyball, a centerline violation occurs whenever a player illegally crosses their hands or feet over the centerline.
-Crossing one's hands over the centerline is legal in most cases, except when it occurs before or during an opponent's attack hit or when it interferes with the opposing team's play.
-Crossing part of the foot or feet over the centerline is acceptable so long as part of the foot remains on the player's side, but fully crossing one or both feet over the centerline is an automatic centerline violation.
+Crossing one’s hands over the centerline is legal in most cases, except when it occurs before or during an opponent’s attack hit or when it interferes with the opposing team’s play.
+Fully crossing one or both feet over the centerline is an automatic centerline violation.

 What are the consequences of being called for a centerline violation in volleyball?